terryyin/rubygem_digger/notebook/Paper.md

 ## Simple statistics

-After getting the labeled data, I did some simple statistics to see if I can get some low hanging fruits.
-So I compared the mean and standard deviation of all the metrics.
-All counts are transformed to density per KNLOC to make the data comparable.
+After getting the labeled data, I started with simple statistics to see if would already provide any useful information.
+To make data comparable, I normalized all counts using KNLOC, and then compared the mean and standard deviation of all the metrics.
 At this point, the "maintained" data already excluded the most recent 10 to 18 months, which indicates that they are really "maintainable."
-And the simple statistics are done on the metrics got from the latest version in our data collection.
+And the simple statistics are done on the metrics obtained from the latest version in our data collection.

-From Appendix B we can see that the 'maintained' average metrics are better than the 'abandoned' in almost all the areas.
+From Appendix B we can see that the "maintained" average metrics are better compared to the "abandoned" in almost all the areas.
 It indicates at least some sanity in the labeling.
 But the standard deviation of most of the metrics makes it hard to make any sense using the singular metrics.

 I developed a simple method to calculate the error rate of each field alone: